dosuken123/mcp-demo/README.md

 - Editor extensions mainly requires local data in the user's computer, such as parsing code and annotate in VS Code.
 Most of the time, it doesn't need to interact with remote data.
 - MCP Hosts requires **both** local data in the user's computer **and** user's remote-and-private data in a remote service.
 Both local and remote environment/context are interactable by LLM agent.

-Due to this different nature of data access patterns, it's ideal to design the separate the concerns in the following:
+Due to this different nature of data access patterns, it's better to design the separate of concerns in the following way:

 - Remote MCP servers are for accessing remote context, only.
   - Private data servers should provide MCP integration capability via Streamable HTTP.
 This ensures that the MCP Server _as a plugin to the MCP Host_ can only interact with the remote context, which doesn't conflict responsibilities of the local context handler.